Mounika4406/GPP-task-3/README.md

 ## Known Limitations
 - Simulated auth
 - No payment gateway
-## Authentication Note
+## Authentication
-This project uses a mocked authentication middleware that reads user context from request headers (x-user-id, x-user-tier) for simplicity and evaluation purposes.
+This project uses a mocked authentication middleware.
+User context is provided via request headers:
+- x-user-id
+- x-user-tier

+This approach keeps the focus on backend architecture and business logic.